 The cooking technique is simple.
 This salmon recipe builds flavor on-top of flavor in the pan resulting in an amazingly rich sauce.
 The whole thing is ready in 20 minutes!
 I don’t know about you, but a dynamite salmon entrée ready in 20 minutes is pretty exciting.
 So, get this recipe on your menu planner quick!
 And check out the selection of Fishpeople Seafood’s sustainably caught fish at your local store.

-Each serving of Bacon and Salmon Cream Sauce With Tomato & Vodka is 4 net carbs
+Each serving of Salmon with Bacon Tomato Cream Sauce is 4 net carbs

 - 2-6 ounce filets Sockeye or Keta salmon